sap-tutorials/btp-dev-guidance/tutorials/remote-service-deploy-with-mock-cf/remote-service-deploy-with-mock-cf.md

 ## You will learn

-- How to deploy the SAP Business Application Studio project of the Incident Management application in the SAP BTP, Cloud Foundry runtime using an MTA build file.
+- How to deploy and the Incident Management application in the SAP BTP, Cloud Foundry runtime.
+- How to test the application with the mock server.

 ## Prerequisites